gauntlt/gauntlt-demo/examples/webgoat/vuln-20/README.md

 (1) Requests library for python is installed.
 The simplest way to do this is to first install pip.

-$apt-get install python-pip
+$ sudo apt-get install python-pip
-$pip install requests
+$ sudo pip install requests

 (2) The script ./webgoat/vuln-20/vuln-20-runner is in the path aka $PATH This can be done & confirmed with: